milos85vasic/Fundamental-Kotlin-Website-V3/index.md

 # [BUY NOW](https://www.smashwords.com/books/byseries/35624)

 *Once payment has been received, eBook will be emailed to buyer's email address within 48 hours.
-Email message containing eBook file will be emailed to email address used in your payment.*
+Email message containing eBook files (all available eBook formats) will be emailed to email address used in your payment.*

 ## What is Kotlin?